schwartzlab-methods/ClumPyCells/README.md

-# ClumPyCells: Spatial Correlation Analysis Toolbox for Spatial Omics Data
+# ClumPyCells: Spatial Correlation Analysis Toolbox with Cell Size Correction for Spatial Omics Data

 ClumPyCells is an open-source toolbox for spatial correlation analysis based on point processing methods.
 By addressing cell-size differences, ClumPyCells helps to avoid biases that arise from tissue heterogeneity.
 The tool package provides calculations for cell aggregations using mark correlation functions, as well as post-hoc analysis tools that summarize spatial features and provides proper visualizations.